MicroFocus/ias-icons/DEVELOPER.md

-# Setting up the Developer Environment
+# Setting up the Development Environment

+The development environment has two parts.
+One part handles building `ias-icons.css`, while another builds and serves the documentation application.

 1. Clone the repository and install packages via NPM

        git clone git@github.com:jedwardhawkins/ias-icons.git
+       cd ias-icons
        npm install -g gulp-cli
        npm install

-2. Build the project
+2. In one terminal window:

        ~/ias-icons# gulp

+   This will build ias-icons and watch files under src/ for changes.

-   In a new terminal:
+3. In a new terminal:

        ~/ias-icons# cd docs
        ~/ias-icons/docs# gulp

+   This will build the documentation application, start a local server, and watch files under docs/ for changes.

-3. Navigate to localhost:8080 to view the application.
+4. Navigate to localhost:8080 to view the documentation application.

-## Build Command Explanation
+## ng-gulp

-This project uses [gulp.js](https://gulpjs.com/) and [ng-gulp](https://github.com/jedwardhawkins/ng-gulp) to build ias-icons as well as the documentation site for it.
-Running gulp tasks from the project root builds ias-icons.
-Running gulp tasks from `/docs` inside the project root builds the documentation site for ias-icons, which can be viewed on localhost:8080.
-Running `gulp` builds and serves the given application, watching the files for changes and recompiling as necessary.
-(This command doesn't serve ias-icons since it does not have any content to be served.)
-For a one-time build, run `gulp build:production`.
-To simply serve files, run `gulp serve:production`.
+This project uses [Gulp](https://gulpjs.com/) and [ng-gulp](https://github.com/jedwardhawkins/ng-gulp) to build the project, watch the source for changes, and start a local server which hosts the application.

+### Useful ng-gulp commands

+- `gulp build:production` Build project without watching for changes or starting server
+- `gulp serve:production` Start local server
+- `gulp clean` Remove build output directory